Table of Contents

 https://www.facebook.com/about/privacy/update

 I have in the past experimented with using Facebook ads and so have had the Facebook pixel installed on my website.
-At the time of this privacy policy update, it has been a long time since I used Facebook advertising, and I do not and have not for a long time had the pixel installed on my site.
-I may at some point utilize Facebook ads, at which time I would install the pixel on my site to be able to ensure that my money was being well spent getting my offer in front of the right audience and effectively communicating the message of how my offer can help them.
+At the time of this privacy policy update, it has been a long time since I had the pixel installed on my site.
+I may at some point utilize Facebook ads in a way that requires me to install the pixel on my site, such as to ensure that my money is being well spent getting my offer in front of the right audience and effectively communicating the message of how my offer can help them.

 Affiliates